MRD codes with maximum idealizers: Constructions and classifications

 is an $\F_q$-linear MRD code with left and right idealisers isomorphic to $\F_{q^7}$ if and only if $q$ is odd.
 Moreover, $\cC_7$ is not equivalent to the previously known MRD codes. \end{theorem} \begin{proof} The Dickson matrix associated with $f(X)=X+X^q+X^{q^3}\in \F_{q^7}[X]$ is

 This matrix can also be viewed as the incidence matrix of the points and lines of $\PG(2,2)$.
-It is well-known that the $p$-rank of the incidence matrix of $\PG(2,p^n)$ is $\binom{p+1}{2}^n+1$, which gives that the rank of $M$ over fields of even order is four.
-Hence $f(X)$ has $q^3$ roots, i.e. $\cC_7$ is not an MRD code.
+It is well-known, and also easy to see, that it has rank four over $\F_2$, hence $f(X)$ has $q^3$ roots, i.e. $\cC_7$ is not an MRD code.

 Now let $q$ be odd and suppose to the contrary that $\cC_7$ is not an MRD code.
 Then there exist $\alpha_1, \alpha_2, \alpha_3 \in \F_{q^7}$ such that $\alpha_1 X + \alpha_2 X^q + \alpha_3 X^{q^3}$ has $q^3$ roots.
 Clearly these roots form an $\F_q$-subspace of $\F_{q^7}$, let $u_1,u_2,u_3$ be an $\F_q$-basis for this subspace.